 That’s why it’s so important to protect your business with employee benefits liability (EBL) insurance.
-Learn more below about what it is and covers and where you’ll find it.
+Learn more below about what it covers and where you’ll find it.

 What Is Employee Benefits Liability Insurance?

 This type of commercial insurance helps with risk management.
-EBL insurance kicks in if you get sued for errors or omissions in your employee benefits administration.
+EBL insurance kicks in if you get sued for errors or omissions in managing your employee benefits.

-For instance, let’s say you increase the hours of one of your part-time employees.
-This person now works for you 31 hours a week.
-Since they work more than 30 hours, the Affordable Care Act (ACA) states they’re eligible to join your group health plan.
+For instance, let’s say you increase the hours of one of your part-time employees, making them eligible to join your group health plan.
 You let the employee know and send an email off to Human Resources to take care of the details.

 Unfortunately, after your HR manager met with this employee, the new enrollment paperwork got stuck to a stack of paperwork from another employee—and filed away.
 It was never sent to the group health plan.